SepulchralVerdigris/path2victory/Base Game.md

 ### Damage types

-There are 12 types of damage: Bludgeoning, piercing, slashing, acid, cold, fire, electricity, sonic, mental, poison, void and vitality.
+There are 12 types of damage: bludgeoning, piercing, slashing, acid, electricity, cold, fire, sonic, mental, poison, vitality and void.

-Vitality damage only damages undead creatures and void damage does not damage undead or construct creatures.
+Vitality damage only damages undead and void damage does not damage undead or constructs.

 Damage can have two or more types, for example “5 fire and electricity damage”.

 ### Temporary HP

 Creatures can acquire temporary HP, separate to their current HP and not limited by their maximum HP.
-When a creature takes damage, subtract it from their temporary HP first.
+When a creature takes damage, subtract it from temporary HP first.

 Temporary HP does not stack; if a creature gets temporary HP from two sources, use the higher value.